Video Editor exported methods

 createMediaStreamEncoder

 This video encoder is based on the native browser MediaStream API.
+It's mostly there as a fallback for Safari and older browsers.
+In most cases we want to use the MuxerEncoder.

 - The duration of the save process is equal to the trimmed video time.